-An Honors Thesis is piece of written/creative (or a combination of both) work that presents the outcome of in-depth, original research in a particular topic under faculty guidance.
-It may be in the student's major or combine majors and minors and is an opportunity to pursue a topic unique to your interests.
-We encourage you to work in collaborative, interdisciplinary teams of two (and no more than three) students to create your thesis project.
-You may also have one or two faculty co-advisors.
-The thesis can be successfully completed in two to three semesters as part of a normal undergraduate course load.
+An Honors Thesis is piece of written/creative (or a combination of both) work that presents the outcome of advanced, original research in a particular topic under faculty guidance.
+It is usually in the student's major.
+It is a more substantial piece of work in terms of effort and length than a typical in-course research paper, but something less than a Master's thesis.
+It can be successfully completed in two to three semesters as part of a normal undergraduate course load.